byronwall/excel-vba-book/book/12-overview-of-user-forms-and-input/12-04-04 ListBox.md

 - Use some other object or Collection that can reference the object back to the string
 - Serialize the object into the ListBox value (if multiple fields, join with a `|` or similar)

 Each of those approaches has its pros and cons, btu the main idea is that you are often forced to deal with something that is typically much easier in other languages.
 My general approach is to rely on row index if I know that changes are not possible.
-This is common for a lot of code isnce yout ar elikely to contorl both side.
+This is common for a lot of code isnce yout ar elikely to control both side.
 If that is not ideal, then you can typucally find some way to store a reference ebetween the display value and the object using a Dictionary.

 Once you hav eth einfomration in the ListBox, you can simply iterate the `Items` by index nad check the `Selected(index)` property to see if the item is sleected.
 Note that if you do not allow multiple selection, then you can also use the `SelectediNdex` property (TODO: is that right?).